UltimatePea/Interesting-Code-Snippets/InductiveFamiliesConstructors.md

 Inductive families correspond to system of inference rules.
 (OPLSS 2013 agda 1 at 27:00)

 Use of inversion in agda (OPLSS 2013 agda 1 at 59:00)

+Dependent pattern matching is the unification of constructors with things you have.
+(OPLSS 2013 agda 2 at 3:57)